This Year, it’s More Important Than Ever to Get Your Flu Shot

 - Flu Guide for Pregnancy

-- If you’re ill and need medical attention, CHI Franciscan has primary care, women’s care and urgent care clinic locations throughout the Puget Sound.
+- If you’re ill and need medical attention, Virginia Mason Franciscan Health has primary care, women’s care and urgent care clinic locations throughout the Puget Sound.
 And if it’s after hours, Franciscan Virtual Urgent Care is just a call or click away.

 - Visit cdc.gov/flu for more information on influenza.